EAFIT-AACS/assigment2-david-garcia-juan-manuel-gallo/README.md

 ### 🎯 Algorithm 2 (PDA Validation)
 <pre>
-La cadena 'ab' ✅ is accepted by the PDA.
+The string 'ab' ✅ is accepted by the PDA.
-La cadena 'aabb' ✅ is accepted by the PDA.
+The string 'aabb' ✅ is accepted by the PDA.
-La cadena 'babb' ❌ is rejected by the PDA.
+The string 'babb' ❌ is rejected by the PDA.
-La cadena 'aab' ❌ is rejected by the PDA.
+The string 'aab' ❌ is rejected by the PDA.
 </pre>

 ### 🎯 Algorithm 3 (Derivation Tree)